danielarruda1000/house_sales_prediction/README.md

 # House sale prices for King County, which includes Seattle.
 It includes homes sold between May 2014 and May 2015.
-## It's a great dataset for evaluating simple regression models.
+## It's a great exemple for evaluating simple regression models.